Google reaches tentative settlement with 36 states and DC over alleged app store monopoly

 The agreement, cited in a court filing late Tuesday by both sides, is subject to approval by the state attorneys general and the board of directors of Google’s parent company, the execution of an agreement and court approval.

-Terms were not disclosed.
-The Utah attorney general’s office, the lead plaintiff, did not offer immediate comment, nor did Google.

-“We don’t have a comment at this time,” Google spokesperson Peter Shottenfels said via email.
+Terms of the temporary agreement bar the parties from disclosing its details for now, according to the Utah attorney general’s office, the lead plaintiff.
+“We don’t have a comment at this time,” said Google spokesperson Peter Shottenfels.

 A trial date had been set for Nov.
 6.